praekeltfoundation/docker-marathon-lb/README.md

 ### [`HAPROXY_HEAD`](https://github.com/mesosphere/marathon-lb/blob/v1.6.0/Longhelp.md#haproxy_head)
 * Change the log level of the logging to the `local1` facility to `err` instead of `notice`.
 * Enable TLS v1.0.
-* Use the TLS cipher list described [here](https://hynek.me/articles/hardening-your-web-servers-ssl-ciphers/) which is necessary to properly support TLS <1.2.
+* Use [Mozilla's "intermediate" TLS cipher list](https://wiki.mozilla.org/Security/Server_Side_TLS#Intermediate_compatibility_.28default.29).
+This is necessary to properly support TLS <1.2.
+We remove a few ciphers from the list:
+  * DES/CBC3 ciphers are removed.
+These are pretty old.
+  * All ECDSA ciphers are removed.
+We don't currently use any ECDSA certificates (Let's Encrypt doesn't currently fully support them).
+Removing these makes the list much shorter and more readable.

 ### [`HAPROXY_HTTPS_FRONTEND_HEAD`](https://github.com/mesosphere/marathon-lb/blob/v1.6.0/Longhelp.md#haproxy_https_frontend_head)
 * Enable [`strict-sni`](http://cbonte.github.io/haproxy-dconv/1.7/configuration.html#5.1-strict-sni).